CanDIG/federation_service/docs/source/install.rst

 uWSGI Configuration
 ^^^^^^^^^^^^^^^^^^^

 The ``federation.ini`` file located in the top level of the directory controls uWSGI and should work as-is.
 The ``%d`` special variable indicates the directory containing this configuration file.
+For more information on how to customize the configuration, you should read the uwsgi `documentation <https://uwsgi-docs.readthedocs.io/en/latest/Configuration.html>`_.

 .. code-block:: ini